indiejames/vscode-clojure-debug/readme.md

 The main elements to the interface are labeled in the next screenshot.
-These are the debug console, where output from the REPL is displayed, the debug console input box, used to execute code in the `user` namespace and at breakpoints, the status area, which displays messages related to the current operation, and the call stack vew that displayes the active threads as well as frames at a breakpoint.
+These are the debug console, where output from the REPL is displayed, the debug console input box, used to execute code in the `user` namespace and at breakpoints, the status area, which displays messages related to the current operation, and the call stack vew that displayes the active threads as well as frames when a breakpoint is encountered.

 ![MAIN_ELEMENTS](http://i.imgur.com/YpY7YC4.png)